kontainapp/km/tests/readme.md

 NOW

-* recover buildenv-image tag in azure pipelines to latest (from alpine_libs)
 * fix and enable demo-dweb - Maybe just revert to Aline:3.10 or Alpine:3.8 ?
 Fails with a mix between ubuntu gcc /ninutils/elfutils and latest alpine stuff
-* drop useless ls -L and trace in build.yaml and pipeline

 LATER